-We were up by the signboard for about 15 minutes in all and by 6:35 had already begun our return to Stella Point.
-Everyone had made it and if anyone wasn’t feeling 100% it was not evident.
-Our Popote crew had taken good care of us on the way up, setting a pole pole (slowly, slowly in Swahili) pace and taking on extra stuff in their packs so that ours would be a bit lighter.
+We were up by the signboard for about 15 minutes and by 6:35, had already begun our return to Stella Point.
+Everyone had made it, and if anyone wasn’t feeling 100%, it was not evident.
+Our Popote crew had taken good care of us on the way up, setting a pole pole (slowly, slowly in Swahili) pace and taking on extra stuff in their packs so ours would be a bit lighter.

-If we were feeling a sense of elation at having “conquered” Kilimanjaro – such a military metaphor that harkens back to another age – then the Popote guys were relieved not to have faced any complications and satisfied that they had helped us reach our goal.
+If we felt elation at having “conquered” Kilimanjaro – such a military metaphor that harkens back to another age – then the Popote guys were relieved not to have faced any complications and satisfied that they had helped us reach our goal.

-From our vantage point next to the Uhuru Peak signboard, there was a nice chunk of ice to the west, a remnant of the Southern Icefield.
-In the photo below it is being lit up by the rising sun.
+From our vantage point next to the Uhuru Peak signboard, I turned towards that chunk of ice to the west, a remnant of the Southern Icefield.
+In the photo below, it is lit up by the rising sun.

 And beyond the glacier remnant, there was Meru again.